Le Banquier

 Le Banquier (The Banker) was a Canadian game show and the Quebec adaptation of the international game show Deal or No Deal.
 It debuted on January 24, 2007 at 9 pm on the TVA network.
 The program, produced in Montreal, Quebec by JPL Production II Inc. and Endemol USA for TVA, is hosted by Julie Snyder.
-The show's main sponsors are Vidéotron, Hyundai, Nissan, Capital One and Sunwing.
+The show's main sponsors are Vidéotron, Hyundai, Maxi, Nissan, Capital One and Sunwing Airlines.

 The show's first season ended on March 29, 2007.
 During the first season, episodes aired on Wednesdays at 9 pm and Thursdays at 8 pm.
 During the second season, episodes aired on Sundays at 7 pm and Thursdays at 8 pm.

 Gameplay

 As this version of the franchise is produced by the US arm of Endemol, the rules are played similar to the American version: the number of cases opened in each round starts with six cases in round one, then five in round two, and so on, all the way down to one case in round six and subsequent rounds.
 The game is practically the same as the American version, except that the largest cash prize is $500,000 (originally to have been $250,000) and it is tax-free Canadian money.
 Of the 26 models, 6 of them are men, holding cases 21 through 26.
 This is in contrast to the other versions airing in North America that use permanent models (Deal or No Deal, Vas o No Vas, Deal or No Deal Canada), where all models are women.
 (Note that the US daytime version, which closely resembles the British version, uses 22 cases held by the potential contestants.)

 Like the US version, some of the offers may be prizes, in addition to, or instead of, a cash offer—as with the US show, the prizes tend to be what the contestant wants.
 For example: on the first episode on January 24, 2007, one contestant was offered $15,000, plus a mountain bike worth $1,000 (as there was an ET joke going on), plus tickets to see the Montreal Canadiens NHL hockey team play an upcoming game with the Carolina Hurricanes.

 The highest amount won on the show thus far is $240,000, through a bank offer.
 On the final episode of the first season on March 29, 2007, the last contestant played for a top prize of $750,000 (replacing the $125,000).
 Before February 21, 2007, there was a $2,500 amount on the board which was then replaced with $125,000.